knightsUCF/CarRacing/Log.md

 This tutorial shows how to save player data for both Android and iOS: https://www.youtube.com/watch?v=LBs6qOgCDOY

+So through this and create a save system, that we can easily test on Android.

+Once this is done, if working at the cafe, then write the whole car inventory screen from scratch, and plug into the project later.

 # Daily Rewards

 Page 8 of the Crashy Racing template.